Subordination for sequentially equicontinuous equibounded $C_0$-semigroups: Abstract

 \section{Abstract}

 We consider operators $A$ on a sequentially complete Hausdorff locally convex space $X$ such that $-A$ generates a (sequentially) equicontinuous equibounded $C_0$-semigroup.
 For every Bernstein function $f$ we show that $-f(A)$ generates a semigroup which is of the same `kind' as the one generated by $-A$.
-As a special case we obtain that fractional powers $-A^{\alpha}$, where $\alpha \in (0,1)$, are generators.
+As a special case we obtain that fractional powers $-A^{\alpha}$, where $\alpha \in (0,1)$, are generators. \keywords{subordination \and $C_0$-semigroups \and bi-continuous semigroups \and sequential equicontinuity}